FiftyOne Brain¶

 neighbors_map

-non-duplicate image, and the values are lists of (id, distance)
+the values are lists of (id, distance)

-listing the sample IDs of the duplicate images for each in-sample image
+tuples listing the sample IDs of the

-together with the embedding distance between the two images:
+distance between the two samples:

 {